msagle/cookingAccomplice/README.md

 # cookingAccomplice
-I needed a personal project to work on, so I asked chatGPT for help...
+I needed a personal project to work on, so I asked chatGPT for an idea...

 ✨ *Sure!
 Here’s an idea for a full-stack coding project centered around cooking that focuses on personal management and is not social.
 This project will help users organize their cooking and meal planning activities efficiently, providing a comprehensive solution for managing recipes, meal plans, pantry items, and shopping lists:* ✨